WijesooriyaHD/e17-4yp-Music-Emotion-Recognition/docs/README.md

 ## Abstract
 Music is a powerful language that stirs up a wide range of emotions in people.
 Understanding and recognizing these emotions is crucial for applications like personalized music recommendations, music therapy, and affective computing.
 Music Emotion Recognition (MER) systems aim to automatically analyze and classify the emotional content of music, providing insights into how different compositions affect our emotions.
-Madush

 #### Preliminary Knowledge
 Existing MER publications can be mainly categorized into two sections, namely song-level MER (or static) and music emotion variation detection (MEVD, or dynamic).
 Assigning